chrisfield/redux-formkit/stories/introduction/README.md

 Although any field errors are always available from the state the UI would not normally want to show a field error until the field has been touched.

-Did you notice that `TextField` is imported from a local folder? `redux-formkit` does not include it's own UI components, instead it provides an api and several example UI components.
+The UI components are imported from a local folder.
+This is because `redux-formkit` does not include it's own UI components, instead it provides an api and several example UI components.
 This approach has several advantages:
-- Developers have full control over the UI
 - The download size is low
 - Works well for both web and react-native deployments
+- It keeps the api small
+- Above all it gives you full control over your UI

 Take a look at the Take a look at the [examples](https://github.com/chrisfield/redux-formkit/tree/master/examples) to see how easy it is to write UI components.
 <br/>